iechor/docs/content/desktop/extensions-sdk/dev/api/reference/interfaces/NavigationIntents.md

 ▸ **viewImage**(`id`, `tag`): `Promise`<`void`\>

-Navigate to a specific image referenced by `id` and `tag` in Docker Desktop.
+Navigate to a specific image referenced by `id` and `tag` in iEchor Desktop.
 In this navigation route you can find the image layers, commands, created time and size.

 ```typescript